EntranceJew/popo/README.md

 ## Init functions

 Functions act every update and the character table holds information about each character.
 If you want to set some state that can be updated or used on the update functions you'll need to use `Init` functions.
-They're just like normal functions except they have `Init` after their name.
+They're just like normal functions except they have `Init` after their name and they only receive the [character](#character) table as an argument.
 So, for instance:

 ```lua
 text = Text('[Popo popO](shake)', {